cccontro/contro/README.md

 # CONTRO: A Controversy-Oriented Model of Dialectical Perspectives

-The **CONTRO ontology** was developed as a final project for the [*Knowledge Representation and Knowledge Extraction* course](https://www.unibo.it/en/study/course-units-transferable-skills-moocs/course-unit-catalogue/course-unit/2023/490896), taught by Professor Aldo Gangemi during the 2023/2024 academic year at the University of Bologna.
-The course was part of the Master's program in Digital Humanities and Digital Knowledge.
+**CONTRO** is an ontology for extracting dialectical perspectives from argumentative discourse.
+It was developed as the final project for the [*Knowledge Representation and Knowledge Extraction* course](https://www.unibo.it/en/study/course-units-transferable-skills-moocs/course-unit-catalogue/course-unit/2023/490896) (2023–2024) at the University of Bologna, part of the Master’s in Digital Humanities and Digital Knowledge.

+## Vision

+CONTRO models how opinions emerge through opposition, reconstructing arguments from minimal annotations of premises and conclusions.
+Its goal is to **bridge structured argumentation and perspective modeling**, enabling OWL reasoners to infer conflicting viewpoints from discursive evidence.

-## The ontology
+## Ontological Approach
-CONTRO is designed to extract both explicit and implicit opinions as they emerge through dialectical discourse.
-Its focus is on reconstructing argumentative structures in text from minimal annotation of premises and conclusions, leveraging the inferential power of OWL reasoners.

-The ontology integrates two core approaches:
+CONTRO combines two paradigms:

-- It adopts the **ASPIC<sup>+</sup> framework**, a widely used formalism for structured argumentation, to model the internal components of argumentation within discourse.
+- The **ASPIC+ framework**, to model the internal structure of arguments and their interactions.
-- It then reinterprets these elements through the **perspectivization ontology design pattern**, which allows for a synchronic representation of argumentative positions, flattening their diachronic development into coexisting perspectives.

-CONTRO adopts the **Descriptions and Situations (DnS)** model from the DOLCE foundational ontology.
-This choice supports domain-agnostic modeling, treating argumentative roles and structures as context-dependent descriptions instantiated by discourse situations.
-As a result, CONTRO can be applied independently of any specific domain conceptualization, making it adaptable to a wide range of argumentative genres and subject matters.

-## About this documentation
-This website is built with [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/), customized for ontology documentation through a combination of plugins, CSS, and JavaScript.
-We treat the ontology as a programming module, and believe that tight integration between documentation and ontology is essential for the kind of reuse the Semantic Web is meant to foster.

-To support this vision, we developed a build [pipeline](hook.py) that automates several tasks: extracting ontology instances from the source text ([`conversion.py`](https://github.com/cccontro/contro/blob/main/docs/ont/conversion.py)), generating element descriptions via integration with [Widoco](https://github.com/dgarijo/Widoco), and converting the XML-TEI source file to Markdown ([`transformation.py`](https://github.com/cccontro/contro/blob/main/docs/tei/transformation.py)).
-All outputs are incorporated into the site with a consistent presentation.

-While ensuring a coherent human-readable documentation, we also preserved machine accessibility for ontology elements, using a custom [`.htaccess`](https://github.com/cccontro/w3id.org/blob/ee15a85c1808daf4680f02fe1437d4882c0380f7/contro/.htaccess) redirection protocol that supports Semantic Web resolution practices.
+- The **perspectivisation ontology design pattern**, to reframe argumentation as a conceptualiser’s construal of a situation.

+It builds on the **Descriptions and Situations (DnS)** module of DOLCE, treating ontology classes not as definitions of what an instance *is*, but of what it can be *described as*.
+This ensures principled conceptual commitments that support domain-agnostic modeling.

+## Reference Scenario

+To develop and test the ontology, we annotated a major Renaissance controversy between Annibal Caro and Lodovico Castelvetro over Petrarchism.
+TEI markup and manual extraction of arguments from their treatises helped expose both the potential and limitations of the model.

+## Documentation Pipeline

+This site is built with [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) and treats ontologies as source code: extraction, reasoning, serialization, and documentation are integrated into a reproducible build process.

+The pipeline includes:

+1. **TEI to Markdown**
+   [`tei-to-markdown.py`](scripts/tei-to-markdown.py) converts TEI files via a custom [XSLT stylesheet](tei/stylesheets/tei-to-markdown-custom.xsl), generating Markdown with embedded argument outlines for interactive reading.

+2. **TEI to RDF**
+   [`tei-to-turtle.py`](scripts/tei-to-turtle.py) extracts argument instances into [data.ttl](docs/ont/data.ttl), aligning them with the ontology.

+3. **Ontology Export and Reasoning**
+   [`OntExport.kt`](ontexport/app/src/main/kotlin/OntExport.kt) serializes the TBox in TTL, RDF/XML, and JSON-LD formats, and runs HermiT over the ABoxes (`example.ttl`, `data.ttl`) to output inferred ontologies.
+It is compiled as a standalone [JAR](ontexport/app/build/libs/ontexport.jar) with no Java runtime dependencies.

+4. **Ontology Documentation**
+   The [`ontdoc`](scripts/ontdoc/) module maps ontology elements to Python objects and handles their representation: it resolves punning, links terms across submodules, and additionally documents the extension of imported classes and properties.
+A Jinja2 [template](templates/doc-template.md) then generates Markdown descriptions for each submodule.

+## Machine Accessibility

+All ontology terms are dereferenceable through a custom [`.htaccess`](https://github.com/cccontro/w3id.org/blob/master/contro/.htaccess) setup registered with w3id.org, ensuring long-term stable URIs for both human and machine consumption.

 ## Contributors

 - [Francesca Massarenti](https://github.com/frammenti) - francesca.massarent2@studio.unibo.it
 - [Alberto Ciarrocca](https://github.com/vattelalberto) - alberto.ciarrocca@studio.unibo.it